awsdocs/amazon-lumberyard-user-guide/doc_source/android-builds-aws-device-farm.md

    1. For the device pool, click **Create a new device pool**\.

    1. Search for and select **Samsung Galaxy S7**\.
-Type the name and description for the pool and save it\.
+Type the name and description for the pool, and save it\.

    1. Click through the remaining confirmation screens\.

-1. When the tests are complete, click to the **Screenshots** tab to see your deployed content\.
+1. When the tests are complete, open the **Screenshots** tab to see your deployed content\.